-To establish a suitable communication layer, the device from the incremented number, and sends 202 it along via the available transport medium.
-As this process is not performed on the primary communication layer, it does not block or limit the communication capabilities of the device.
+To establish a suitable communication layer, the device creates a packet 201 and/or sequence, a connection request from the incremented number, and sends 202 it along via the available transport medium.
+As this process is not performed 60 on the primary communication layer, it does not block or limit the communication capabilities of the device.
 No response 203 to a connection request leads to creation of a new incremented number followed by creation and sending out of a connection request.
-A successful response initiates transmission of a predefined logon 204, and authentication information is sent to the responding destination.
+A successful response initiates 65 transmission of a predefined logon 204, and authentication information is sent to the responding destination.